 (how we do it)

-The Medici Project uses a AAA - D scale to rate all Digital assets.
-We focus on Quantitative financial metrics, and more qualitative aspects, such as the quality of the Team behind the asset, or the code that underlays it.
+The Medici Project uses a AAA - D scale to rate all digital assets (a reliable method used by financial companies since the early 20th Century).
+We focus on quantitative financial metrics, and more qualitative aspects, such as the quality of the team behind the asset, or the code that underlays it.

-The Rating system is used to build the underlying portfolios that your money is invested into.
+The rating system is used to build your investment portfolio.

-We re-evaluate all our holdings throughout the year, so if the status of a particular asset changes, it will be dropped out of the portfolio and replaced with something better.
+We re-evaluate all our holdings throughout the year, so if the status of a particular Stable Coin changes, it will be removed from the portfolio and replaced with something better.

-That way, we can keep your money producing returns, and keep you safe from poorly-designed assets, surprising price changes, and bad actors looking to take advantage of you.
+Our job is to keep producing returns, and keep you safe from bad actors taking advantage of you.

 How you (and we) make Money.

-Capital is directed from your Crypto Wallet and "Staked" to (i.e. given to) a specific Liquidity Pool.
-A Liquidity pool is just Crypto-Speak for an exchange where people can borrow & lend crypto currency, except it all happens algorithmically: No humans = Lower fees.
+Capital is directed from your Crypto Wallet and "Staked" to (i.e. invested into) a specific Liquidity Pool.
+A Liquidity pool is just Crypto-Speak for an exchange where people can borrow & lend crypto currency, except it all happens algorithmically.

-As the borrowing fees are generated, they are automatically routed by a "Smart Contract" (a computer-readable contract) back to the token holder - which is you.
-The Yield generated then ends up back in your Crypto Wallet, and is converted to the base currency The Medici Project uses - USDC.
+As the borrowing fees are generated, they are automatically routed by a "Smart Contract" (a computer-readable contract) back to the Stable Coin owner - which is you.
+We reinvest the yield to produce more returns for you.

-As Yield is being returned to your wallet, The Medici Project will take a nominal amount as an advisory fee.
-This fee will change as the rates of return change, so it may be higher or lower at times, but you will always be able to see what the fees are at any given time.
-We believe in 100% transparency.
+The Medici Project will take an advisory fee.
+This fee will change as the rates of return change, so it may be higher or lower at times, but it will never be more than 3% of your investments per year, and you will always be able to see what the fees are.

 Financial & technological security is very important.